 This one is really difficult – choosing to run your own business inevitably involves making some sacrifices in order to succeed, and you’d be naive to think that this won’t take its toll on your loved ones.

 However, it’s all about trying to find a balance.
-For example, two days ago I pulled into my driveway so focussed on work I had to do that night that I suddenly realised my daughter’s Christmas concert was about to start in 10 minutes!
+For example, two days ago I pulled into my driveway so focused on work I had to do that night that I suddenly realised my daughter’s Christmas concert was about to start in 10 minutes!
 Fortunately, a quick U-turn and I made it just in time, but this was another sign that there are still balances to consider.
 It’s important to make time for the memories with those who count.

 Christmas is a great time for business owners to take some time off, so please take advantage of this!
 Pay attention to those signs that you may have pushed the barriers a little too far in the past year, and take some time to recharge your batteries – you’ve certainly earned it.